 9: Honor your health—gentle nutrition

 Make choices that support your overall health and well-being.
-This includes eating a variety of nutrient-rich foods and limiting processed foods and sugary drinks.
+This includes eating a variety of nutrient-rich foods and limiting processed foods and sweet drinks.

 When you eat a variety of nutrient-rich foods, you are giving your body the fuel it needs to function properly.
 You are also helping to reduce your risk of chronic diseases such as heart disease, stroke, and cancer.